By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - 2 to 3 avocados

-- Flavored olive oil – jalapeño-garlic, lemon, garlic, blood orange, or jalapeño
+- Flavored olive oil – jalapeño-garlic, lemon or garlic

 - Himalayan or sea salt, to taste